top of page

 Search

-Irena Sendler - Courage in the face of hate vs. silence: Saving 2,500 Jewish Children in WWII
+Irena Sendler - Courage in the Face of Hate vs. Silence: Saving 2,500 Jewish Children in WWII

+Grade: 7-10.
 In Nazi-occupied Poland during WWII, Irena Sendler, a 29-year-old Catholic social worker, risked her life to smuggle 2,500 Jewish children out of the Warsaw Ghetto.
 Working with a network of brave resistors and inspired by people like Dr. Janusz Korczak, she forged documents, coordinated secret escapes, and hid children with Polish families and in convents — preserving not just their lives, but their identities and future.

-From WWII Budapest to Today: Why Upstander Raoul Wallenberg Matters
+From World War II Budapest to Today: Why Upstander Raoul Wallenberg Matters

+Grades 6-12.
 Students will learn about Hungary during WWII and how Raoul Wallenberg, a Swedish diplomat, saved tens of thousands of Jewish people during the Holocaust.
 After reviewing a short historical timeline and the “10 Upstander Steps,” students watch videos about Wallenberg and survivor Agnes Adachi to identify how he acted with courage and moral leadership.
-In Part 2 of the lesson, students will connect the historical content to today by viewing a modern example of upstanders in an

 Being an Upstander - Learning from The Sneetches, by Dr. Seuss

+Grades 3-5.
 In this lesson students watch the video The Sneetches, by Dr. Seuss, to learn what prejudice is and how to respond to unkind behavior with empathy and courage.
 After discussing key themes from the video, students learn the 10 Upstander Steps and work in small groups to create and perform their own role-plays showing how an upstander can help in a hurtful situation.
-Students then create posters illustrating each step, forming an “Upstander Gallery” in the classroom.
-The lesson

 Stopping Prejudice in its Tracks: Antisemitism in a Bakery

+Grades 6-12.
 In this lesson, students watch the What Would You Do? segment “Antisemitism and Jewish Discrimination: What Would You Do?” which places unsuspecting bystanders in situations where Jewish people experience discrimination in a public setting.
-The video captures real reactions — prompting students to consider how prejudice can appear in everyday life and what moral courage looks like.
-As an extension to the video, students learn and role-play 10 Upstander Steps and become Upstan

 Stopping Prejudice in Its Tracks: Muslim Couple Denied Service

+Grades 6-12.
 Students analyze a hidden-camera scenario from What Would You Do? in which a Muslim couple is denied restaurant service because of their appearance.
 Using 10 Upstander Steps, students evaluate how bystanders respond and identify which reactions show courage, kindness, and inclusion.
 Students then discuss and role-play what they themselves can say or do to stand up for others when prejudice or unkind behavior occurs.

 bottom of page